 You’ll never hear me say that “cancer was a gift.”
 I have great respect for people who feel this way, and have found their lives improved as a result.
-But for me, they don’t ring true .
+But for me, it doesn’t ring true .

 As I see it, cancer itself is decidedly not a gift.
 But there are gifts to be found in the experience of having it.

 Recognizing and claiming those gifts is helping me heal and live well with a changed reality.

 Four of the gifts I’ve found:

 1. A deeper awareness of the love that exists all around me.

 That love surrounded and lifted me up.
 It came from expected and unexpected quarters.
 Family and friends.
 Colleagues and acquaintances.
 Health care professionals.
-Members of online survivors’ writing group.
+Members of an online survivors’ writing group.
 Our USPS mail carrier.
 Strangers.

 Cancer opened the door to offering and receiving heartfelt expressions of love and human kindness.
 Whats others did for me and said to me expressed a depth of connectedness and caring that often goes unvoiced.

 2. A clearer understanding of what matters most.